-Here are some ideas to spend the day with your father and family to make this day memorable.
-Have a very happy Father’s Day at home.
+Here are some ideas to spend Father’s Day with your dad and family

 Do yoga with your dad

 The International Yoga Day falls on June 21, one day after Father’s Day.
 So why not merge the two and get some yoga in to start your dad’s special day.
 Bring out the finest of your yoga mats and perform the asanas with him.
 You can also set up a special online session just for him or introduce him to some amazing yoga Instagram accounts to follow.